Managing hybrid teams (in-office and remote colleagues) without centralized document storage will quickly lead to problems!

 There are four types of views in SharePoint:

-Next, use the sort and filter options to pick the data you need to see.
+- Use the sort and filter options to refine the data.
 I’ve picked ‘Project Phase is equal to Planning’ under Filter.

 As you can see, the view is added to the top of the library and displays only design documents.
-At any time, users see view the entire library by clicking ‘All Documents’.
+At any time, users can view the entire library by clicking ‘All Documents.’

 There’s also an option to add the view as private (for your use only) and public (for anyone using the site).

-Creating public views for your team as the project progresses is a simple way to help collaboration.
+Creating public views for your team as the project progresses is a simple way to collaborate.
 In this case, the design team can easily find their documents as needed.

 3. Co-Authoring